juspay/hyperswitch-helm/README.md

 # Hyperswitch Helm Chart

-This Helm chart is designed to facilitate the deployment of Hyperswitch services, including the AppServer, Control Center, Scheduler services, and the Demo app.
+This Helm chart is designed to facilitate the deployment of Hyperswitch services, including the AppServer, Control Center, Scheduler services, and the Demo web application.

-## Configuration
+## Installation Steps

-### Build Hyperloader JS
+### Build HyperLoader.js (WEB SDK)
-Please follow the steps below to build your custom HyperloaderJS:
+Follow the steps below to build your custom HyperLoader.js:

-1. Before running the command, please check `envSdkUrl` and `envBackendUrl`:
+1. Before running the command, please update the following envs with respective values `envSdkUrl` and `envBackendUrl`:

 ```bash
 export envSdkUrl=https://hyperswitch-sdk/